jaimievansanten/hassio-addons/emqx-proxy/README.md

-# Home Assistant Add-on: Zigbee2MQTT Proxy
+# Home Assistant Add-on: EMQX Proxy

 ⚠️ This add-on does not contain EMQX ⚠️